ROpdam/ROpdam/README.md

 ### I'm Robin Opdam - ROpdam

 A Data Scientist who is excited about the field and just started exploring its massive community.
-I am currently:
-- 🧑‍🎓 Currently learning [Rust](https://doc.rust-lang.org/book/title-page.html) as the [Polars library](https://github.com/pola-rs/polars) sparked my curiosity.
+I am currently learning about generative AI and its applications, at work and by myself.

 I infrequently write about [my own experiences](https://medium.com/@ropdam) to share (and remember).